Pineapple Mango Salsa (Canning Recipe)

 It’s not recommended to increase the bell peppers or jalapenos as the recipe is formatted for a safe pH level.
 The safe pH level for water bath canning is 4.2 or lower.
 Anything higher isn’t acidic enough for water bath canning.

-Cayenne pepper is completely optional for this recipe 2 tsp was used.
+Cayenne pepper is completely optional but I use 2 teaspoons usually.

-Bottled lime juice was used to guarantee proper and safe acid levels.
+Use bottled lime juice to guarantee proper and safe acid levels.

 Makes 7 pints, but I often prefer to process in half pints.